 This past week, the Washoe County Board of Commissioners held a meeting, where the Planning Staff provided a presentation on vacation rentals.
 This presentation included overviews of programming, compliance status, and suggested revisions for the future of vacation rentals in the area.
 The first reading of a new ordinance will take place in March of 2022 and if it continues to get adopted this will be in May of [...]

 Blue Earth County, Minnesota Now Requires Proof of Liability Insurance in New Vacation Rental Regulations

 Blue Earth County, Minnesota has recently implemented new regulations for short-term rentals in rural areas.
 After complaints regarding how poorly vacation rentals are being operated, the county realized that something had to be done about it.
 The new ordinance now includes application requirements, as well as a $700 fee.
 All vacation rentals operating prior to the effective date of the standards outlined in the New Ordinance shall be in [...]

 Hot Springs, Arkansas has passed new vacation rental regulations that took effect January 4th, 2022.
 Since last March, the City has been continuously working on rules and regulations for the growing business of short-term rentals.
 After several complaints filed from neighbors in highly populated areas, they realized it was time to step in and create regulations.
 There are many new rules, being that this is the first set of [...]

-Are You Aware of the Liability Insurance Requirement in the NEW Vacation Rental Laws Passed in Encinitas, CA?
+Are You Aware of the Liability Insurance Requirement in the NEW Vacation Rental Laws Passed in Encinitas, California?

-Marble Falls, TX Includes Liability Insurance Requirement Within NEW Vacation Rental Laws.
+Marble Falls, Texas Includes Liability Insurance Requirement Within NEW Vacation Rental Laws.
 Effective Jan.
 1st, 2022

-Hosts in Kennebunkport, ME, Is Your Short-Term Rental Licensed?
+Hosts in Kennebunkport, Maine, Is Your Short-Term Rental Licensed?
 Application Deadline Dec.
 31st, 2021.